Leadership Team

 Communications Team

 The Communications Team strives to increase online interactions and engagement between the campaign and students/community through our website and Instagram presence.
-They curate and design educational and informed content that aims to de-stigmatize the conversation around substance use and addiction.
+They curate and design educational and informed content that aims to de-stigmatize the conversation around substance use and behavioural addictions.

 Our Communications Team consists of our Communications Lead and Communications Executives.